 Safety & Health

 Is Belize safe?

 We think so.
-One of the reasons we chose to build in Placencia is because of the safety and stability of Belize and the Placencia Peninsula.
-We have some information about safety precautions here.
-Because we feel safe, we routinely get out, experience the village and meet the wonderful folks who call Placencia home.
+One of the reasons we love Placencia is because of the safety and stability of Belize and the Placencia Peninsula.

-There are always risks when traveling – even within the United States.
+There are always risks when traveling – no matter the location.
 We always recommend using common sense safety precautions:

 - Don’t bring large amounts of cash or unnecessary valuables.

 - Keep your doors locked.

 - Put your valuables in the in-room safe provided.